ShootProof/recruiting-qa/README.md

 You may use <http://jsonpath.herokuapp.com/> to check your work.

 1. Write a JsonPath that gets `totalItems` from `meta`.
-2. Write a JsonPath that gets the whole `contact` object for contacts with at least two galleries
+1. Write a JsonPath that gets the whole `contact` object for contacts with at least two galleries
-3. Write a JsonPath that gets the `tags` for the `contact` object where the contact name is "Adrastea Shahriar"
+1. Write a JsonPath that gets the `tags` for the `contact` object where the contact name is "Adrastea Shahriar"

+A complete submission will:

+* Include a JsonPath statement for each of the three questions above

 ### Source data